mephisto83/redquickbuilder/README.md

 ![RedQuickBuilder](presentationsrc/redquickbuilder.png)

 RedQuickBuilder is an application which can produce applications from a visual graph representation.
 It is capabable of producing apps for different devices.
 The intention is to be able to generate apps for all sorts of different UI situations.
-The purpose of RedQuickBuilder isn't for continuously developing applications, but to jump start the app building process.
-It would be cool to only develop applications in RedQuickBuilder, but that won't happen for a long while.

 - List of UIs
     - Web (It actually works)